Medicaid Qualification in Alabama is Difficult

 - Your Income must not exceed $2,205 per month.
 The monthly income limit is adjusted every year in January, so this amount is subject to change.

-- Resources must not be more than $2,000 on the first day of the month.
+- A single person cannot have must more than $2,000 in assets on the first day of the month.
 Typically, cash, bank accounts,

 cashvalue of life insurance, and investment income are considered ‘resources.’
 Some items are not counted as resources, including:household goods and personal effects, items related to burial, one car if used by a family member, and some real property.